CWZ123HHS/BRG_ISEA/README.md

 I created a new user with `sudo adduser testuser`, establish ssh connection using the username and IP address, the username on the terminal will become 'testuser’.
 This means that I am remotely controlling that user.

-I used `wget -w 2 http://www.gutenberg.org/robot/harvest` to download the books from the website. `-w 2` is to set a 2 second delay for each book downloaded.
-Afterwards I created a new directory ‘book’ and moved the folder `aleph.gutenberg.org` to the directory `books`.
-Creat the tar with `tar cf books.tar books` then zip it with `bzip2` and unzip using`bunzip`.
+Now I use `wget -w 2 http://www.gutenberg.org/robot/harvest` to download the books from the website. `-w 2` is used to set a 2 second delay for each book downloaded.
+Afterwards I created a new directory named ‘books’ and moved the folder `aleph.gutenberg.org` to the directory `books`.
+I then create a tar with `tar cf books.tar books` then zip it with `bzip2` and unzip using `bunzip`.
 I can read `books.tar` with ` tar –xvf books.tar`